"When I need to make a complex decision I use ________"

 - implementing a shared decision-making process to async assess, make, reflect on decisions is a recursive value-add to teams

-- Narrow-AI will erode rote work (The C-Suite Gets an Upgrade)
+- Long term, narrow-AI will erode rote work (Roy Bahat: The C-Suite Gets an Upgrade)

 - two skills will be most valued in future 1) the ability to create and 2) the ability to decide